Best 10 Integrated Cloud Email Security Solutions For Business (2026)

 It tackles email, identity and data security threats across a multi-layered platform that provides inbound threat detection, account compromise protection, and automated threat response.

-File security permissions controls and identity security controls extend that protection across the workspace — restricting what a compromised account can actually reach inside Google Workspace and Microsoft 365.
+• File security permissions controls and identity security controls restrict what a compromised account can reach inside Google Workspace and Microsoft 365.

 Users of the service report that the account compromise protection features are highly effective, helping to slow down attacks and limit the amount of data that can be accessed.